eraofchaos/eraofchaosru/units/Nightmare.md

  **Awaking Name:**

- **Awaking Description:** Emerging from the realm of dreams and crossing lava into the world of the living, its body is wrapped in a terrifying aura.
+ **Awaking Описание:** Emerging from the realm of dreams and crossing lava into the world of the living, its body is wrapped in a terrifying aura.
 The flames it breathes burn everything to ashes, and molten-hot magma flows through its veins.
 When it attacks, even the bravest of warriors are weakened with fear and struggle to raise their swords and fight it.

 ### Awaking Tasks
  1.